Director Architect (RIBA)

 Joining Hawkes Architecture in 2016 brought Michael back to England where he made his first step into the world of building design at YRM Architects, London.
 Meanwhile he became a qualified architect at Chalmers University of Technology, Sweden and spent 4 years, in Shanghai at FW Design specialising in resort, boutique and city hotel planning and design.
 At Hawkes, Michael has been Project Architect for the technical design stages on Brooks Barn, Halfpenny House, Headlands and Bigbury Hollow, embracing the challenge of Paragraph 79 and after being a big city guy all his life, Michael has fallen for the charms of rural Kent.

-Felicity joined Hawkes Architecture in 2014 after working in Denmark and completing her Part II in Dessau, Gemany.
+Felicity joined Hawkes Architecture in 2014 after working in Denmark and completing her Part II in Dessau, Germany.
 Since joining she has supported the Hawkes team on numerous projects and more recently was lead designer on Water Lane and the Chichester Para 79 applications.
 Felicity enjoys the challenge of Paragraph 79 with the assimilation of the house with its landscape.
-Out of work she enjoys being outdoors and loves sailing, recently skippering for the Hawkes team on a summer outing.
+Out of work she enjoys being outdoors and loves spending time growing fruit and veg at the allotment with her young son.

 Rob joined Hawkes Architecture in 2015, having completed his RIBA Part I studies at Kingston University in London.
 Rob has very quickly become a key member of the team assisting with all NPPF Paragraph 79 Applications as well as community projects.
-Outside of work Rob is a keen photographer and road cyclist and enjoys giving Richard some stiff competition!
+Outside of work Rob is an Aviation enthusiast, keen photographer and road cyclist.

 Allison joined Hawkes after completing her Masters Part II at UCA, Canterbury in July 2019.
 Before joining Hawkes Allison gained experience in the restoration of historic buildings, going on to redevelop some properties of her own including a Grade II listed cottage and a new development in a Conservation Area.
 In her free time Allison has toured extensively including north to south Laos on a moped, 6 months around Europe in a camper van and more recently the west coast of California in a mustang!